 Roughly 17 miles from Neverland sits Boulder.
 Surrounded by the Colorado’s rocky giants, this eccentric city makes your transition from serene Rocky Mountain National Park to bustling Denver as smooth as possible.

 Spend a few hours strolling the streets of downtown Boulder.
 If time permits and you feel inclined to learn more about the city and its history, step inside the Boulder Museum of Contemporary Art.
-Before you leave the city and head to your final destination, Denver, check out opulent decor of the Boulder Dushanbe Teahouse.
+Before you leave the city and head to your final destination, Denver, check out the opulent decor of the Boulder Dushanbe Teahouse.

 Stop 4: Denver